 How To Translate English To Scottish Gaelic

 Scottish Gaelic is a member of the family of Celtic languages, which includes Irish Gaelic and Manx Gaelic.
-They all share similar language structures, deriving from similar sources, so many think they are one and the same, but they are actually very different.
+They all share similar language structures, and share the same Gaelic origin, so many think they’re one and the same.
+However, they are actually very different.

-The language then spread quickly across the country, becoming the primary language of residents of medieval ‘Alba’.
+The language then spread quickly across the country, becoming the primary language of medieval ‘Alba’.

-By the late 18th century, however, the language was quashed heavily during the Highland Clearances and consequent Jacobite Uprisings.
+Unfortunately, by the late 18th century, Scottish Gaelic had been quashed heavily during the Highland Clearances and consequent Jacobite Uprisings.

-What was once the most common language in Scotland is now spoken by an absolute minority.
-The 2011 Scottish census found that just 1.1% of the population could speak the language.
-This was a drop of over 1000 people from the census a decade before.
+The 2011 consensus found that what was once the most common language in Scotland, is now spoken by just 1.1% of the population.
+This was a drop of over 1,000 people from the census a decade before!

 ‘Hello’ in Scottish Gaelic

-Starting off with a very easy but essential Scottish Gaelic phrase is the word hello!
+Working out how to learn a new language generally begins with the basics.
+So starting off with a very easy but essential Scottish Gaelic phrase, we have the word hello!